amoffat/HeimdaLLM/docs/source/attack_surface/sql.rst

 Although the ``JOIN`` is an equi-join, and we have a required condition, it is not sufficient to prevent the user from seeing rows they should not be able to see.
-This is because the ``RIGHT JOIN`` will include every unmatched row in the right table.
+This is because the ``RIGHT JOIN`` will include every unmatched row in the right table, including rows that do not belong to the user.

 Mitigations
 ^^^^^^^^^^^